 Where other hotels can feel like more of a secluded, quiet getaway, the Arnold House seems to be optimized for guest hangouts.
 During breakfast hours, the sunroom and outdoor patio bustled with guests that all exchanged a quick hello or polite nod.
-Just outside the breakfast and dining room is a clipboard to sign up for group activities, including the farm tour we did.
-In the evening, hotel guests reconvened at the tavern for dinner and drinks.
+Just outside the breakfast and dining room, there’s a ton of information about local activities ranging from self-guided wooden bridge tours, to farm visits, to fly fishing lessons.
+In the evening, hotel guests reconvene at the tavern for dinner and drinks.
 Though every walk of life from NYC was visiting, most of the guests ended up socializing out at some point–whether it be a pre-dinner horseshoe game or a late-night game of pool that closed out the bar.
 Definitely expect to make some cool friends and fun memories at the Arnold House.

-What to Do Around Livingston Manor: Visit a Farm, Row a Boat and Hike to a Waterfall
+What to Do Around Livingston Manor: Visit a Farm or Go On a Hike

 Just opposite of the check-in desk, there’s a wall of pamphlets with things to do.
 The Arnold House has many of their own guides, including a covered bridge tour, a scenic drive to Beaverkill Valley, a distillery and brewery tour, and two of their favorite hikes (to Giant Ledge and Red Hill Fire Tower.)
 They also regularly host entertainment at the hotel; our Saturday night plans were made easy by the monthly comedy show.
 Starting July 3, they’re re-starting the summer music series in their barn called Summer Fridays, which will run every Friday night through Labor Day.